InnerSourceCommons/InnerSourcePatterns/patterns/2-structured/maturity-model.md

 ## Patlet

-Teams have started adopting InnerSource.
-The practice is spreading to multiple departments.
-However, the understanding of what constitutes an InnerSource project varies.
-The solution is to provide a maturity model to allow for teams to go through a self check and discover patterns and practices that they are not yet aware of.
+The InnerSource practices are spreading to multiple teams and departments, however the understanding of what constitutes an InnerSource project varies.
+Defining a maturity model enablesq teams to do a self-assessment and discover patterns and practices that they are not yet aware of.

 ## Problem